parasoft/soatest-cucumber/tutorial.md

    * Take note of the following:
      * **server** points to the address of the SOAtest server, your local SOAtest that is used for this tutorial.
+     * **assets** defines any files in your Cucumber java project that should be automatically deployed to the SOAtest server.
+This should include any tst files containing tests needed for executing your step definitions.
-     * **executionSuite** defines the tst that will be dynamically created on the SOAtest server in order to execute the Cucumber scenario, including the environment variables needed by any tests tests (correct the port number for your ParaBank if needed).
+     * **executionSuite** defines the SOAtest test suite (.tst) file that will be dynamically created on-the-fly by the SOAtest server in order to execute the steps in any Cucumber test scenarios.
+     * **variables** defines environment variables that should be created in the dynamically created test suite prior to execution (correct the port number for your ParaBank if needed).
      * **stepdefs** has the pattern for each step definition, the ones Cucumber originally indicated that you needed to implement.
-     * **actions** sets variables needed by the REST Clients and copies REST Clients needed for executing the different steps.
+     * **actions** defines what happens when the step definition is instructed to execute.
+It can set variables in the test suite or copy tests or scenarios from a pre-existing test suite, like the ones you created earlier for creating and validating an account.
    * Update **ParaBankStepDefinitions.java**.
 Normally you would implement each step definition as a block of java code but instead you will be calling **StepDefinitionLoader.loadStepDefinitions()** to load them from the